hugozhu/godingtalk/README.md

 ```

-github: Deliver Github webhook events to DingTalk, which can be deployed on Google AppEngine
+**github**: Deliver Github webhook events to DingTalk, which can be deployed on Google AppEngine

 ```
 export GOPATH=`pwd`